Nutrition Resources for Healthcare Providers

 Patient/caregiver education

-Comprehensive nutrition education information and resources for you to share with patients and their caregivers.
+Comprehensive nutrition education resources for healthcare providers to share with IBD patients and caregivers to support informed dietary choices in managing IBD.

 Prof member banner ad